khaosans/pulse-trading/docs/README.md

 For questions or issues with the presentation:
 - **Team**: Kennedy, Derek, Shang, Maryam, Scott, Sour
 - **Course**: BADM 520 - Marketing Strategy
-- **Institution**: University of Michigan
+- **Institution**: iMBA UIUC (University of Illinois Urbana-Champaign)
 - **Date**: September 2025

 ## 📄 License

-This project is created for educational purposes as part of the BADM 520 Marketing Strategy course at the University of Michigan.
+This project is created for educational purposes as part of the BADM 520 Marketing Strategy course at iMBA UIUC (University of Illinois Urbana-Champaign).

 ---